 How to Fix Muscular Shortcomings

-If you've been working out regularly, your muscles are conditioned and your body fat is under control so you can see muscle definition.
-The next thing you should do is to take a look at what you've sculpted and see where you can use some fine tuning.
+If you've been working out regularly, your muscles are conditioned, and your body fat is under control so you can see muscle definition.
+The next thing you should do is take a look at what you've sculpted and see where you can use some fine-tuning.

 You might notice the problem areas are typically the overlooked ones - the calves, the forearms, the upper and lower pecs and the obliques.
 Here are some workout tips that will help correct them.

 Peg Leg is a condition where your thighs look good, but your calves are underdeveloped.
 There are two common causes.
 The first is genetic.
 You may have been born with calves that attach high, meaning the muscle rests near the back of your knees.

 If the problem is genetic, you should focus on increasing the diameter of your calves.